-To prolong the beauty of your wood furniture, please follow these simple care procedures:
+To prolong the beauty of your wood furniture, please follow these simple care procedures.

-■ Dust regularly.
-Use a soft, clean, slightly damp white cloth such as a white cotton T-shirt or cotton baby diaper.
+- Dust regularly.
+Dust using a soft, clean, slightly damp white cloth such as a white cotton T-shirt or cotton diaper.
 Use a dry (preferably cotton) cloth, if necessary, to remove any moisture from the surface.
-When cleaning tops with scored surfaces, be sure to carefully remove all moisture from the grooves to prevent possible damage to the finish.
+When cleaning tops with scored surfaces, be sure to carefully remove all moisture from the grooves to prevent possible damage to the finish. - Vacuum.

-- Vacuum.
 Gently vacuum rush seats, rattan, and woven surfaces with a soft-bristle brush attachment. - Clean.
 Use a soft white cloth that has been dampened with a solution of mild soap and water.
 Wipe the surface again with a soft cloth dampened only with water to remove all soap residue, and use a soft, dry cotton cloth to completely remove all moisture.
-Each of our finishes has its own sheen or gloss level; we do not recommend the use of polishes that will change or damage the appearance of any item's finish. - Drawer front care.
-(Note: this does not apply to items with metal drawer slides.)
+Each of our finishes has its own sheen or gloss level; we do not recommend the use of polishes that may change or damage the appearance of any item's finish. - Drawer front care.
+(Note: This does not apply to items with metal drawer slides.)
 During humid weather, if wood drawer fronts swell and become difficult to open and close, rub uncolored, unscented candle wax on the wooden drawer slides and bottom runners.
 If the humidity remains high over a long period of time, consider using a dehumidifier in the room.
-When the air becomes drier, the drawers will naturally stop sticking.
+When the air becomes drier, the drawers will naturally stop sticking. - Glass tabletops.
+Handle glass tabletops with care.
+Do not step on or sit on them, as serious injury may result.
+A scratched surface or damaged edge may cause the glass to crack suddenly.
+Do not expose glass to sudden temperature changes.
+Clean with a damp cloth or glass cleaner.
+Do not use an abrasive cloth or sponge, and do not allow glass cleaner overspray to come in contact with wood surfaces. - Metal tabletops.
+Dust with a clean cloth that has been moistened with water.
+We do not recommend the use of any commercial metal cleaners for the care and maintenance of furniture styles with metal accents. - Stone tabletops.
+Dust with a clean cloth that has been moistened with water.
+We do not recommend the use of any commercial stone or granite cleaners for the care and maintenance of furniture styles with stone accents.
+Do not place hot items on the tabletop.
+Use placemats, coasters, and trivets to protect the surface from hot and cold.